jonlpersson/ed-latimore/site/_posts/2020-09-13-how-to-be-a-good-personal-branding-example.md

 The one thing your personal brand is probably missing will also help you excel at internet marketing, high-ticket sales, and everything else.
 When people take you seriously, they trust what you say, promote your content, and buy whatever you're selling.

-## **The one thing your brand is missing: a body of work.**
+## **The one thing your brand is missing: a body of work**

 You don't need a resume of personal feats and professional accomplishments.
 You DO need to have done something—a lot of things, really—which show people you’re competent in the thing you’re talking about.

-Explains a lot, doesn’t it?
+That explains a lot, doesn’t it?

-If you're struggling building a following online or getting people to take you seriously in person, you probably have nothing you can point to that says, “I’ve developed specific skills, built up my knowledge, and earned the experience.
+If you're struggling to build a following online or getting people to take you seriously in person, you probably have nothing you can point to that says, “I’ve developed specific skills, built up my knowledge, and earned the experience.
 This is what I've applied it all to, and here’s how it turned out.”

-### A personal branding example from my boxing career
+## A personal branding example from my boxing career

 Do you have an amazing physique?
 Post some photos.
 They don’t have to come every other tweet, but often enough that new and returning visitors to your timeline “get it” after a couple seconds of scrolling.